siterig/statamic-mailerlite/README.md

 You can optionally add subscribers to groups, automatically split single name fields into name and last name, use an opt-in field, collect GDPR compliant marketing preferences and of course map any custom fields that you like.
 You can also map multiple form fields into a single field on MailerLite.

-This add-on was not created by MailerLite and support requests should be submitted [here](https://github.com/rockandscissor/MailerLite/issues) in GitHub issues or you can use the Get Support link.
+This is not an official add-on by MailerLite and as such support requests should be submitted [here](https://rockandscissor.atlassian.net/servicedesk/customer/portal/2) on our support centre.

 ## Documentation

-Read it on the [Statamic Marketplace](https://statamic.com/marketplace/addons/mailerlite/docs) or contribute to it [here on GitHub](DOCUMENTATION.md).
+Read it on the [Statamic Marketplace](https://statamic.com/addons/statamic/mailerlite/docs) or contribute to it [here on GitHub](DOCUMENTATION.md).

 ## Requirements

-* PHP 7.1 or higher (Recommend 7.3 or higher)
+* PHP 7.2.5 or higher
+* Laravel 7 or 8
 * Statamic v3

 ## Installation